 You feel tense, like it is hard to breathe, and you keep imagining the worst case-scenario.
 You feel panicked, stressed, and like you cannot shut off your brain.

-You have trouble sleeping, with tons of thoughts bouncing around in your head.
+At night you have trouble sleeping, with tons of thoughts bouncing around in your head.
 You feel constantly anxious and on edge.
 People say you have been irritable.

 Maybe you recall feeling anxious since childhood.
 Or, maybe you have recently experienced something unexpected, awful, and upsetting that has resulted in more anxiety and difficulty controlling your worry.
 Maybe these last few years of living through a pandemic have taken their cumulative toll, and you need help.

-Therapy for Anxiety can help.
+Online Therapy for Anxiety Treatment can help.

 Schedule your free consultation now, and let’s find out if we are a good fit.
-Our team of anxiety experts are confident that we can help you develop the coping skills and support you are looking for to better manage both external and internal stressors.
+Our team of anxiety therapists are confident that we can help you develop the coping skills and support you are looking for to better manage both external and internal stressors.
 Begin your journey towards boldly living your best life without daily anxiety and worry.

 - Nervousness, restlessness or being tense